Mirrowel/Mirrobot-py/docs/llm_integration.md

     * `max_user_context_messages`: A preference to prioritize including this many recent messages specifically from the user who triggered the response.
 The system attempts to include the most recent `max_user_context_messages` from the requesting user, then fills the remaining slots up to `max_context_messages` with other recent messages, while maintaining overall chronological order.
 * **Pruning:** Conversation history files can grow large.
 Automatic pruning (`auto_prune_enabled`, `prune_interval_hours`) periodically trims the stored history based on the same time and message limits used for context retrieval.
 Manual clearing is also possible via `!chatbot_clear_history`.

+### Media Caching and Link Permanence

+To ensure the LLM has reliable, long-term access to image context, Mirrobot implements an automatic media caching system.
+Discord's own CDN links for attachments and embeds expire after a period, which would render them useless in older conversation history.

+*   **Problem:** Expired Discord media URLs in the conversation history can lead to errors when the LLM tries to access them, breaking the context.
+*   **Solution:** The bot automatically detects Discord media URLs in messages, downloads the content, and re-uploads it to a configured third-party hosting service to generate a permanent link.
+The original Discord URL is then replaced with this new, permanent one in the conversation history.

+#### Supported Services and Prioritization

+The media caching feature is configured in `config.json` and supports multiple services.

+*   **Services:** By default, the bot can use `Catbox` and `Pixeldrain`.
+*   **Prioritization for Permanent Assets:** To ensure the longevity of important server and user assets, the bot prioritizes uploading certain types of images to `Pixeldrain` (if available and configured), which offers permanent storage.
+This includes:
+    *   User Avatars (`cdn.discordapp.com/avatars/`)
+    *   Server Icons (`cdn.discordapp.com/icons/`)
+    *   Server Banners (`cdn.discordapp.com/banners/`)
+    *   Server Splashes (`cdn.discordapp.com/splashes/`)
+    *   Custom Emojis (`cdn.discordapp.com/emojis/`)
+*   **Standard Attachments:** For regular image attachments, a service is chosen randomly from the enabled list to distribute the load.

+#### Cache Mechanism

+To avoid redundant uploads and save bandwidth, the bot maintains a local cache file: `data/media_cache.json`.

+*   Before uploading, the bot calculates a hash of the image content.
+*   It checks the cache to see if a permanent link for that hash already exists.
+*   If a cached link is found and is not expired (some services may have temporary links), it's used immediately.
+Otherwise, the media is uploaded, and the new link is added to the cache.

 ### User and Channel Indexing

 To provide the LLM with awareness about the Discord environment, the bot maintains simple indexes.